-- 93. Mayank, Mirza, Little and Jaspal bought a motorbike for \$60.00.
+93. Mayank, Mirza, Little and Jaspal bought a motorbike for \$60.00.
 Mayank paid one half of the sum of the amounts paid by the other boys.
 Mirza paid one third of the sum of the amounts paid by the other boys; and little paid one fourth of the sum of the amounts paid by the other boys.
 How much did Jaspal have to pay?

-1.15

-2.13

-3.17

-4. none of these

-- 94. The owner of a local jewellery store hired 3 watchmen to guard his diamonds, but a thief still got in and stole some diamonds.
+94. The owner of a local jewellery store hired 3 watchmen to guard his diamonds, but a thief still got in and stole some diamonds.
 On the way out, the thief met each watchman, one at a time.
 To each he gave 1⁄2 of the diamonds he had then, and 2 more besides.
 He escaped with one diamond.
 How many did he steal originally?

-1.40

-2.36

-3.25

-4. none of these

-- 95. Neeraj has agreed to mow the front lawn, which is a 20m by 40m rectangle.
+- 95. Neeraj ha - s agreed to mow the front lawn, which is a 20m by 40m rectangle.
 The mower mows a 1m wide strip.
-If Neeraj starts at one corner and mows around the lawn toward the center, about how many times
+If Neeraj starts at one corner and mows around the lawn toward the center, about how many times would he go round before he has mowed half the lawn?